SH801/haselwimmer/TESTREADME.md

 card information is missing, the class/activity can call a web service to look up card information based on the card's id.

-The activity is activated after 'android.nfc.action.TECH\_DISCOVERED' intent and typically results in keys being sent to a local or remote device during the 'processCardInfo' call.
-In the event of an asynchronous web service look up, however, 'processCardInfo' may be called on a separate thread after the async call has finished.
+The activity is activated after receiving the 'android.nfc.action.TECH\_DISCOVERED' intent and results in keys being sent to a local or remote device during the 'processCardInfo' call.
+In the event of an asynchronous web service lookup, however, 'processCardInfo' may be called on a separate thread after the async call has finished.

 ### ConnectivityChange.java
 The 'ConnectivityChange' class responds to